anfema/bin-grammar/Readme.md

 ## Changelog

+### 3.1.1

+- Bugfix: CRC did log a mismatch sometimes even if it actually was a match.

 ### 3.1.0

 - Allow unbounded strings that will grab the rest of the buffer (a string with no options)